 5. Canuck

-Canuck is one of the Classy Canadian phrases that are not only used to describe a Canadian but also holds a unique place in Canadian sports.
-When someone uses the term "Canuck" to refer to a person, it's often done with a sense of camaraderie and national pride.
-It's a friendly and colloquial way of acknowledging one's Canadian identity.
+Canuck is one of the classy Canadian phrases not only used to describe a Canadian but also holds a unique place in Canadian sports.
+When someone uses the term "Canuck" to refer to a person, it's often done with a sense of friendship and national pride.
+It's a friendly and informal way of acknowledging one's Canadian identity.
+Also, this Canadian slang goes back to the mid-1800s, but the exact origin is a mystery.

 6. Clicks